 Regular Maintenance For Best Kenyan Sand Boa Care

 To keep your snake healthy you need to regularly maintain its enclosure.
-Every day (or at least every 2nd day) you should replace the water in the water bowl.
+Every day you should replace the water in the water bowl.
 Be sure to check that your Sand Boa isn’t hiding underneath the water bowl.
 Both times I’ve been bitten by a Kenyan Sand Boa is when I’ve forgotten to do this and they were hiding there.
 This bite isn’t an aggressive movement, it is defensive.
 I alarmed the snake both times and it wanted to be safe.

 You should also spot check for waste.
 Small waste can be cleaned up quickly.
 Leaving waste can increase the amount of harmful bacteria in the enclosure and can cause infection.
 Therefore, always maintain the enclosure for the best Kenyan sand boa care.